Lelyleon/Lelyleon/README.md

 - 👋 Hi, I’m @Lelyleon
-- 👀 I’m interested in ... learning Java
+- 👀 I’m interested in ... learning Wed and Mobil Development
 - 🌱 I’m currently learning ...
-Java
+Wed and Mobil Development
 - 💞️ I’m looking to collaborate on ... watever I can
 - 📫 How to reach me ... through here